fmolivato/toss_obj_robotic_arm/README.md

   - [Automatic Curriculum Learning](#automatic-curriculum-learning)
   - [Parallel Multitask RL](#parallel-multitask-rl)
   - [Sim to Real](#sim-to-real)

+## Introduction
+This project was made possible thanks to the Reinforcement Learning laboratory that is part of the Master's course in "Artificial Intelligence Engineering" at the University of Modena and Reggio Emilia.
+The laboratory was made possible thanks to Professor Simone Calderara, who managed and coordinated its development.
+The credit for our improvement in the field of reinforcement learning should be attributed to him; any errors and inaccuracies in this repository are our own mistakes.
 ## Inspiration
 This work is inspired by _[TossingBot: Learning to Throw Arbitrary Objects with Residual Physics (Princeton University, Google, Columbia University, MIT.)](https://tossingbot.cs.princeton.edu/)_ (below).